Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 “The only *true* failure is to never try in the first place, isn’t it?.”

 “The stakes are *a bit* higher than a young man getting on in life, who might find himself in a pickle.
-The stakes now---”
+The stakes now - ”

 “Are pretty absolute, yeah.
 But that doesn’t change what I said.
 We know what we know, and we have no way of knowing what we do not.
 All possible angles of preparation are covered.
 It is just a matter of…doing it, now.”